 Interventions made by government and institutions in progress of NLE

-Often, the different government schemes work in ensuring food security ignoring its nutritional aspects.
+Often, the different government schemes work to ensure food security, ignoring its nutritional aspects.
 None of such projects have a significant impact on the nutritional status of farm families, whose nutritional status is already low.
 On the other hand, growing food prices reduce their protein consumption and micronutrients from fresh foods, pulses, eggs, milk, vegetables, and fruits.
-Hence a pattern of changes incorporated suitably towards achieving the desired outcomes associated with nutrition led extension through updation of the schemes (Holla and Ittyerah, 2018).
+Hence, a pattern of changes incorporated suitably towards achieving the desired outcomes associated with nutrition led extension through updating of the schemes (Holla and Ittyerah, 2018).

 Potential pathways/approaches in concern to effective reach of NLE

-Food Systems Approach and Extension Strategies for Nutrition: It is essential to concern for unsafe foods and poor diets.
+Food Systems Approach and Extension Strategies for Nutrition: It is essential to be concerned about unsafe foods and poor diets.
 This comprehensive framework covers the aspects of production, storage, transport, processing, and consumption, addressing trade, subsidies, price fluctuations, technological advancements, food safety, and waste management (Dixit, 2023).

-Eat Right India Movement initiated by FSSAI focuses mainly on three pillars: Eat Safe: Ensuring proper hygiene, reducing food adulteration, and controlling potential hazards in food production.
+The Eat Right India Movement initiated by FSSAI focuses mainly on three pillars: Eat Safe: Ensuring proper hygiene, reducing food adulteration, and controlling potential hazards in food production.
 Eat Healthy: Promoting diet diversity and reducing unhealthy foods.
 Eat Sustainable: Encouraging local, seasonal foods, reducing food waste, and promoting sustainable packaging practices (Dixit, 2023).

-Whole of Government Approach is essential for achieving a nutrition-smart India, requiring coordinated efforts between multiple ministries, strong leadership, and multi-stakeholder collaboration (AESA, 2020).
+The whole of Government Approach is essential for achieving a nutrition-smart India, requiring coordinated efforts between multiple ministries, strong leadership, and multi-stakeholder collaboration (AESA, 2020).

 Extension Approaches for Nutrition Improvement